Photo and Biography for Ben Dworkin, Director

-Ben Dworkin was named the Director of the Rebovich Institute for New Jersey Politics and Adjunct Assistant Professor of Political Science at Rider University.
-He began at this position in July 2008.
-The Institute’s name honors its founder, the late Dr. David Rebovich (1949-2007).
+Dr. Benjamin Dworkin serves as the Director of the Rebovich Institute for New Jersey Politics and adjunct Assistant Professor of Political Science at Rider University.
+He began at this position in July 2008, following the passing of the Institute’s founder, Dr. David Rebovich (1949-2007).

-As Director, Professor Dworkin oversees the Institute’s day-to-day operations, organizes a wide array of civic programming, provides internship, academic and professional guidance to students, and has built a reputation as one of New Jersey’s most insightful political analysts.
-He has appeared on numerous network and cable news shows, and is frequently quoted by all of New Jersey’s major newspapers, as well as The New York Times, Wall Street Journal, USA Today, The Chicago Tribune, and The Los Angeles Times.
+As Director, Dr. Dworkin oversees the Institute’s day-to-day operations, organizes a wide array of civic programming, provides internship, academic and professional guidance to students, and has built a reputation as one of New Jersey’s most insightful political analysts.
+He has appeared on numerous network and cable news shows, and is frequently quoted by all of New Jersey’s major newspapers and radio stations, as well as The New York Times, Wall Street Journal, USA Today, The Chicago Tribune, and The Los Angeles Times.

-In his position, he brings together experience in academia, public relations, government, and political parties and campaigns.
-When announcing his appointment, Rider University cited Professor Dworkin’s “combination of political savvy, media knowledge and student-centered focus.”
+In his position, he brings together experience in academia, public relations, government, political parties and campaigns.
+When announcing his appointment, Rider University praised Dr. Dworkin’s “combination of political savvy, media knowledge and student-centered focus.”

-Professor Dworkin is currently completing his Ph.D. in political science at Rutgers University, where he has taught classes in “Political Campaigning” and “New Jersey Politics.”
-At Rider, he continues to teach “New Jersey Politics” along with “Interest Groups and Lobbying,” “Public Administration” and Honors courses to undergraduates.
-In addition, he has presented his research and analysis at several academic conferences across the country.
+Dr. Dworkin earned his Ph.D. in political science at Rutgers University, where he taught courses in “Political Campaigning” and “New Jersey Politics.”
+At Rider, he continues to teach “New Jersey Politics,” along with “Interest Groups and Lobbying,” “Urban Politics” and several Honors courses to undergraduates.
+In addition, he has presented his research and analysis at academic conferences across the country.

-Professor Dworkin has also worked as Legislative Aide to the late state Senator Matthew Feldman, past president of the State Senate and longtime chairman of the Senate Higher Education Committee.
-He had primary responsibility for speechwriting, constituent relations, and legislative monitoring.
+Dr. Dworkin has also worked as Legislative Aide to the late state Senator Matthew Feldman, past president of the State Senate and longtime chairman of the Senate Higher Education Committee.
+His primary responsibilities were speechwriting, constituent relations, and legislative monitoring.

-Through much of his career, Professor Dworkin worked on political campaigns, focusing on message development, press relations, advertising development, debate preparation and field operations.
+Through much of his early career, Dr. Dworkin worked on political campaigns, focusing on message development, press relations, advertising development, debate preparation and field operations.

-An award-winning journalist for his work with the New Jersey Jewish Standard, New Jersey's oldest Anglo-Jewish newspaper, Professor Dworkin has also been published in local newspapers throughout the state and is recognized as a leading political observer and freelance film critic.
-Miramax featured Professor Dworkin on the DVD of the Oscar-winning film, Life is Beautiful.
+An award-winning journalist for his work with the New Jersey Jewish Standard, New Jersey's oldest Anglo-Jewish newspaper, Dr. Dworkin has also been published in local newspapers throughout the state and is recognized as a leading political observer and freelance film critic.
+Miramax featured Dr. Dworkin on the DVD of the Oscar-winning film, Life is Beautiful.

-Professor Dworkin is a graduate of Princeton University and received his Masters degree from Rutgers University, where he is currently pursuing his doctorate.
+Dr. Dworkin is a graduate of Princeton University and received his M.A. and Ph.D. from Rutgers University.

-He lives with his wife and daughter in East Brunswick, NJ.
+He lives with his wife and three daughters in East Brunswick, N,J.